DID YOU KNOW?

 In total, 4,208 patients from Dr. Harrington’s dental practice were tested by the Oklahoma Public Health Laboratory.
 90 patients tested positive for hepatitis C, 6 for hepatitis B, and 4 for HIV.

-Your safety should not be a optional service provided by your dentist, orthodontist, or hygienist?
+Is your safety an optional service provided by your dentist, orthodontist, or hygienist??

 There is always risk of exposure to pathogens for everybody involved in a dental procedure including the dentist, orthodontist, hygienist and patient.
 This is why dental professionals today wear personal protective equipment such as gloves, masks, and eyewear.

-Transmission of infectious material goes both ways.
-Dentists, orthodontists, and hygienists could get you sick.
+The transmission of infectious material goes both ways.
+The dentist, orthodontist, and hygienist could get you sick.
 You could get the dentist, orthodontist, and hygienist sick.
 Barrier protection such as a disposable mask is designed to prevent this from happening.
 This most basic type of infection control measure has not always been the norm.
 It might surprise you to learn that wearing protective equipment such as gloves and masks only became mandatory in 1992.

 What happened to change things?